sunnyCodeENGINEER/Calcul8/README.md

 * Refining the UI.
 * Still working on refining the UI.
 * Started working on finishing up algebra view.
+* Changed the tint colors of the app views.

 ## Had to redo vector view.
 * Added new vector view files from SwiftTry.